 Blood for intrauterine and exchange transfusion should be used within 24 hours of irradiation.

-When should I use this irradiated components?
+When should I use irradiated components?